rperce/JavaImp.vim/README.md

 JavaDoc Viewing
 ---------------
-If you want to use the JavaDoc viewing feature for JavaImp, you should set g:JavaImpDocPaths.
-Similar to how you set the g:JavaImpPaths, g:JavaImpDocPaths contains a list of root level directories that contains your java docs.
-This, together with a HTML pager (like w3m or lynx on Unix), let you view the JavaDocs very quickly by just hitting :JID on a class name.
-For example, you can set:
+If you want to use the JavaDoc viewing feature for JavaImp, you need to set `g:JavaImpDocPaths`.
+Similar to how you set the `g:JavaImpPaths`, g:JavaImpDocPaths contains a list of root level directories that contains your java docs.

-    let g:JavaImpDocPaths = "/usr/java/docs/api," .
+    let g:JavaImpDocPaths =
+       \ "/usr/java/docs/api," .
        \ "/project/docs/api"

 The default pager is set to:

     let g:JavaImpDocViewer = "w3m"

-On windows, you can put iexplore.exe or mozilla.exe in your path and set the g:JavaImpDocViewer to "iexplore.exe" or "mozilla.exe".
+On Windows, you can put, e.g., `iexplore.exe` or `chrome.exe` in your path and set `g:JavaImpDocViewer` to that browser.

-Once your paths are set correctly, with your cursor on a classname execute
+Once your paths are set correctly, with your cursor on a classname, execute

     :JavaImpDoc or :JID

-JavaImp will open the viewer to the class based on the import list that you've generated by `:JIG`.

 Import Statement Order
 ----------------------
 JavaImp will order your import statements into groups:
-* Statics Imports (if configured to come first)
+* Static Imports (if configured to come first)
 * Top Imports
 * Middle Imports
 * Bottom Imports
-* Statics Imports (if configured to come last)
+* Static Imports (if configured to come last)

 Static import statements may come first or last.
 The default is to place them above the regular imports.
 You can override this by setting:

     let g:JavaImpStaticImportsFirst = 0

 Top import statements come next.
-These are normal import statements which match a prioritized list of regular expressions.
-JavaImp uses similar setting to Eclipse Mars by default:
+These are non-static imports that match a prioritized list of regular expressions.
+JavaImp uses similar setting to Eclipse by default:

     let g:JavaImpTopImports = [
         \ 'java\..*',